PlayNetwork/cloudmade-lib/readme.md

 # Cloudmade Lib

 A node library for consuming Cloudmade APIs.
-Currently only
+Currently only supports Geocoding.

 ## Features